daattali/beautiful-jekyll/_drafts/how-to-develop-cleaning-and-tidying-routines-in-4-simple-steps.md

 Aspects of my simple cleaning routine that you can take to create your own cleaning and tidying routines:

- 1 loop planning - creating a set of tasks that you can loop through at your own pace.
+1. Loop planning - creating a set of tasks that you can loop through at your own pace.

 ## What’s a loop plan?